 And this is just scratching a teeny tiny bit of the surface.
 I bring this to mind because for someone new to all this mindfulness talk, it can be hard to choose the right program or practice technique.

 What is the right approach?
-I've been a coach for almost a decade now and I still get asked the question, "Is this the right way?"
+I've been a coach for almost a decade now and I still get asked this question.

-My response is: there is no right way to sharpen our skills or solve a problem.
+My response: there is no right way to sharpen our skills or solve a problem.
 But I do know that it's helpful to have a good level of clarity about what you'd like to achieve.
 Without a decent level of clarity, our attention wanders to all things possible or past attempts that didn't pan out.

-To help you get some clarity, (if you need it), I've put a few questions from my intake form below.
+To help you get some additional clarity, I've put the first question from my intake form below.

-Before answering the questions below, I recommend taking a few moments to bring to mind the specific situation you'd like to resolve or enhance, (clarity).
+Before answering the question below, I recommend taking a few moments to bring to mind the specific situation you'd like to create, (clarity).

-After you've placed your attention on that situation, connect inward into your inner talk space, (Hear In - usually found near the ears) and internal mental screen (See In - usually found around the back of the head or behind the eyelids) before you answer the questions below.
-This helps bring even more clarity before you begin.
+Place your full attention on that situation, connect inward into your inner talk space, (Hear In - usually found near the ears) and internal mental screen (See In - usually found around the back of the head or behind the eyelids) before you answer the questions below.
+This will help you focus your attention on specific details that come up.

 Q1: What do you want?
 (Answer as broadly as needed, this can shift and change as you gain more clarity.)

-If you're new to mindfulness and have some general questions or would like more information about attention skill training using Unified Mindfulness (UM), reach out, I'm happy to help.
+If you're new to mindfulness and have some general questions or would like more information about attention skill training for business, feel free to reach out.